alipali737/pen-test-docs/Tools/Metasploit.md

 set RHOSTS 10.0.9.4
 ```
 > `setg` can be used to set the option value globally, making it accessible for every module until the program is restarted (helpful for working against a specific target)
+> `show targets` will present a list of all the target types that module can handle, we can set a target using `set target X`
 ### Running an exploit
 ```
 run